Nvidia CEO calls AMD's Radeon 7 'underwhelming,' 'lousy' at CES 2019

 The graphics card wars are heating up.

-For context: the Radeon 7 is AMD's big play, it's the first GPU based on the the 7nm process and that's kind of a big deal.
+For context: the Radeon 7 is AMD's big play, it's the first GPU based on the 7nm process, and that's kind of a big deal.

 But at a Nvidia breakfast at CES 2019, CEO Jensen Huang didn't seem too impressed.